DeepDoge/purify.js/README.md

 Do whatever you want, in the way you want, and **cherry-ts** will work with you.<br/>
 Because, **cherry-ts** is not a framework, it's just a library of helpful tools that helps you with templating and reactivity.

+---

 ## Why not cherry-js?

 `cherry-ts` is relays heavily on TypeScript's type system.
 It's not possible to use it safely without TypeScript.
 So it's named `cherry-ts` instead of `cherry-js`.
 If types comes to JS with this new "types as comments" proposal, then I can call it `cherry-js` instead.

+## Why not JSX/TSX templating?

+Lack of type safety.

+## Why SPA only?

+-   Works without server, so works with any static host including IPFS.
+-   SSR requires a framework, because SSR works with paths and requests, and **cherry-ts** is not a framework.
+-   This is a browser library similar to how jQuery was a library.
+And **cherry-ts** is a lot more smaller than jQuery.